Special Weather Statement issued for Mazatzal Mountains, New River Mesa, Rio Verde, Salt River by NWS - News Break

 Special Weather Statement issued for Mazatzal Mountains, New River Mesa, Rio Verde, Salt River by NWS

-Effective: 2021-07-13 14:00:00 PDT Expires: 2021-07-13 00:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2021-07-23 01:30:00 PDT Expires: 2021-07-23 13:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Mazatzal Mountains; New River Mesa; Rio Verde, Salt River; Tonto Basin SIGNIFICANT WEATHER ADVISORY FOR GILA AND MARICOPA COUNTIES UNTIL 1215 AM MST At 1135 PM MST, Doppler radar was tracking a strong thunderstorm over Sycamore Creek, moving southwest at 30 mph.
-Winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Round Valley, Ballantine Trailhead, Sugarloaf Mountain, Sycamore Creek, Sunflower, Punkin Center, Tonto Basin, Four Peaks and Horseshoe Reservoir.
-This includes the following highways AZ Route 87 between mile markers 204 and 229.
-AZ Route 188 between mile markers 259 and 266.alerts.weather.gov
+If on or near Bartlett Lake, get out of the water and move indoors or inside a vehicle.
+Remember, lightning can strike out to 10 miles from the parent thunderstorm.
+If you can hear thunder, you are close enough to be struck by lightning.
+Move to safe shelter now!
+Do not be caught on the water in a thunderstorm.
+Target Area: Mazatzal Mountains; New River Mesa; Rio Verde, Salt River SIGNIFICANT WEATHER ADVISORY FOR MARICOPA COUNTY UNTIL 130 PM MST At 1253 PM MST, Doppler radar was tracking a strong thunderstorm near Camp Creek, or 12 miles west of Sycamore Creek, moving south at 5 mph.
+Pea size hail and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Camp Creek, Desert Mountain and Horseshoe Reservoir.alerts.weather.gov

 Comments / 0